 Vestaburg Community School is a smoke and tobacco-free environment.
 Smoking and other uses of tobacco are a danger to a student's health and to the health of others.
-The school prohibits the sale, distribution, use, or possession of any form of tobacco, electronic cigarettes, vapes, or similar devices at any time on school property or at school-related events by students, staff, or visitors.
+The school prohibits the sale, distribution, use, or possession of any form of tobacco, electronic cigarette.